Hispanic and Latino Americans: 20th and 21st centuries

-Between 1928 and 1939, between 300,000 and 2 million Mexicans and Mexican-Americans were deported from the United States, 40-60% of which were American citizens.
-In 1954, Operation Wetback deported another 250,000.

 During the 20th and 21st centuries, Hispanic immigration to the United States increased markedly following changes to the immigration law in 1965.
 During the World Wars, Hispanic Americans and immigrants had helped stabilize the American economy from falling due to the industrial boom in the Midwest in states such as Michigan, Ohio, Indiana, Illinois, Iowa, Wisconsin, and Minnesota.
 While a percentage of Americans had fled their jobs for the war, Hispanics had taken their jobs in the Industrial world.
 This can explain why there is such a high concentration of Hispanic Americans in Metro Areas such as the Chicago-Elgin-Naperville, Detroit-Warren-Dearborn, and Cleveland-Elyria areas.

 Hispanic and Latino Americans were actively involved in the broader civil rights movement of the 20th century, advocating for equal rights, social justice, and an end to discrimination and segregation.
 Organizations such as the League of United Latin American Citizens (LULAC) and the United Farm Workers (UFW) fought for the rights of Hispanic and Latino workers and communities.

 Hispanic contributions in the historical past and present of the United States are addressed in more detail below (See Notables and their contributions).
 To recognize the current and historic contributions of Hispanic Americans, on September 17, 1968, President Lyndon B. Johnson designated a week in mid-September as National Hispanic Heritage Week, with Congress's authorization.
 In 1988, President Ronald Reagan extended the observance to a month, designated National Hispanic Heritage Month.
 Hispanic Americans became the largest minority group in 2004.